As new challenges emerge in this ever-changing world, engineers develop solutions to make the world a better place for tomorrow.

 Undergraduate students at Embry-Riddle are introduced to the foundation of engineering in their very first semester.
 Graduate students are immersed into their research and projects right from the beginning of their program.

 All engineering students learn the latest methodologies and study beyond the fundamentals.

 Our students are challenged to design solutions, incorporating everything from brainstorming ideas, refining design, building, and troubleshooting to final testing and presenting a project.
 Engineers thrive in this environment.

 Our faculty has substantial real-world experience.
 So we prepare you for workplace success.

 Embry-Riddle has degree programs suited to all types of students — from aspiring engineers to those already in the profession.

-As one of the nation’s top undergraduate engineering schools, Embry-Riddle offers innovative bachelor’s programs — some of which can be combined with graduate programs for an accelerated degree.
+As one of the nation’s top undergraduate engineering schools, Embry-Riddle offers innovative bachelor’s programs, with options to combine certain degrees with graduate programs for an accelerated degree.

 We also offer master’s and doctoral programs for those who wish to take their engineering careers to a higher level.
 Discover what makes our programs unique.